metafizzy/fizzy.school/content/un-repeat-with-functions.md

 This one-to-one mapping makes HTML approachable, establishing it as the first language web developers learn.
 Repeated code is essential to how HTML works.

 But with JavaScript, repeated code may not be necessary.
 Whereas HTML requires multiple elements to be represented in the code, JavaScript can use the same code over multiple elements.
-You're already familar with this kind of abstraction working with CSS.
+You're already familiar with this kind of abstraction working with CSS.
 A single CSS style can be applied to multiple matching elements.

 Our example deals with a button row with a single active button.
 Clicking a button will the change active button in the row.